ScientificAJ/Waybackurls-BugHunter2112/README.md

 # Credits:

-Orignal Code Created by @mhmdiaa
+This tool was inspired by @mhmdiaa's waybackurls.py script.